 When you choose to do these meditation techniques with music, you may be able to more actively relieve stress throughout daily practices.

-One such type of "music" using Tibetan singing bowls in a 2016 study on mood, anxiety and pain, resulted in the participants feeling significantly less tension, anger, fear and depressed mood.
+One such type of “music” used Tibetan singing bowls in a 2016 study, and it’s effectiveness on mood, anxiety and pain.
+In conclusion, left participants feeling significantly less tension, anger, fear and depressed mood.

 Positive effects of music therapy has even been noted in terminally ill cancer patients, as well.

-We're all looking for ways to cut back on high levels of stress, meditation coupled with music may just be a great alternative way to unwind after a hard day of work!
+We’re all looking for ways to cut back on high levels of stress.
+Indeed, meditation coupled with music, may just be an alternative way to unwind after a hard day of work!

-Adding meditation music to your practice can really change the outcomes of meditation for you.
-As we talked about before, with relaxing meditation music, you may be able to de-stress much quicker, and get to "that place" much more effectively.
+Adding meditation music to your practice can change the outcomes of meditation for you.
+As beforementioned, adding meditation music, may result in “de-stressing” much quicker.
+Furthermore getting you to “that place” much more effectively.

 This can be important during the beginning of a meditation session.
 You want to be able to quiet your mind and focus better on the present moment.
 Music may help certain individuals get to their “calm”, faster or more effectively.

 Meditation music can be filled with songs from a mix of genres.
-Typically, people imagine Zen type music with water sounds and airy loots, and rightly so, this can be a great from music/sound to use during your practice.
+Typically, people imagine Zen type music with water sounds and airy loots.
+Rightly so, as these have proven to be effective genre’s or sounds to use during your practice.

 However, meditation music for stress relief, is not limited to one type of music or sound.

 Music, can have chanting included.
-Sometimes a certain note is sung for a duration of time, or a meaningful phrase is repeated over and over.
-Other times, regular classical music can be used for meditation.
-Nature sounds are popular as well, instruments may or may not be included.
+Oftentimes, a certain note is sung for a duration of time, or a meaningful phrase is repeated over and over.
+In contrast, regular classical type music can be used for meditation, as well.
+Nature sounds are popular, with or without instruments.

 Other forms of music include, ambient music, binaural beats, monaural beats, and isochoric tones.

 Meditation with music can be done in a variety of ways.
-In this portion of the post, we'll go over some simple and easy ways to meditate along with relaxing music/beats and or sounds.
+Let’s go over some simple and easy ways to meditate, along with relaxing music/beats and/or sounds.

-How long you choose to meditate is ultimately up to you, but we always recommend as a beginner, to follow a guided meditation session with short durations (5-15 minutes).
-In fact, if there is a set of music, sounds or beats that last just a few minutes, that could be a good place to start.
+How long you choose to meditate is ultimately up to you.
+However, we’d recommend as a beginner, to follow a guided meditation session with short durations (5-15 minutes).
+In fact, if there is a set of music, sounds or beats that last a few minutes, that could be a good place to start.

-You can also find local classes and such where an instructor may use sounds like in sound bath meditation, and as as voice to help walk your through your first session.
+You can also find local classes and such, where an instructor may use sounds, like in sound bath meditation, and as voice to help walk your through your first session.

-Before you start meditating, you'll want to have a song/sounds picked out beforehand.
-You don’t want to be fiddling with your phone or devices as you meditate or right before you begin, as your focus should be entirely on the upcoming session at this point.
+Before you start meditating, you’ll want to have a song/sounds chosen.
+You don’t want to be fiddling with your phone or devices as you meditate or right before you begin, as your focus should be entirely on the upcoming session.
 This can distract you from the task at hand.

 Again, you don’t have to necessarily choose music that is advertised as meditation music.
-Classical music or slow tempo electronic music can be used during meditation as well, much of the selection is based on individuality.
+Classical music or slow tempo electronic music can be used during meditation, much of the selection, is subjective.
 You could even choose several different types of sounds or genres and see which one suits you best.

-With that being said, the music you listen to when you go for a run or up-tempo music used during vigorous exercise, is most likely not the same you'll listen to during meditation.
-In general something that is more soothing, calming and is going to help you relax the mind, is best.
+With that being said, the music you listen to when going for a run or up-tempo music used during vigorous exercise, is most likely not the same you’ll listen to during meditation.
+Generally, something that is more soothing, calming and is going to help you relax the mind, is best.

-Once you've picked out your music, you can start to relax.
-You'll want to assume a comfortable position that you can hold for prolonged periods of time.
+Once you’ve picked out your music, it’s time to begin the relaxation process.
+You’ll want to assume a comfortable position that you can hold for prolonged periods of time.
 Again, meditation can take many forms.

 What matters is that you’re comfortable and feel relaxed, so your mind does not focus any attention on aches and/or pains.

-In addition, try to find a nice spot to meditate.
+In addition, try to find a quiet spot to meditate.
 You don’t want to be disturbed by outside sounds or people who might cause your session to become distracted.

 Here are some other meditation supplies that may be helpful!

-After finding a good spot and position, you'll want to start up your music and begin relaxing your body.
-Sit with a straight back, and let your shoulders rollback as you don’t want to be tense, or hunched over.
+After finding a quiet spot and comfortable position, you’ll want to start-up your music and begin relaxing your body.
+Sit with a straight back, and let your shoulders rollback, as you don’t want to be tense, or hunched over.
 If seated on the floor, a cushion or blanket under your backside, may help with alignment of your hips and spine.
 Close your eyes and begin to relax your muscles.